 0800 011 3797

-If you need further assistance, you may wish to get in touch with an independent financial adviser.
+If you need further help, you may wish to get in touch with an independent financial adviser.
 You can find a local financial adviser on the MoneyHelper site.

 Shopping around for your lifetime annuity rates

-If you’ve decided a lifetime annuity is right for you and you’re ready to go ahead and compare lifetime annuity rates, all you have to do is complete one online form and we can help you compare guaranteed quotes from all providers in the annuity open market, helping you to secure a higher income for your pension savings.
+If you’ve decided a lifetime annuity is right for you and you’re ready to compare lifetime annuity rates, all you need to do is complete one online form.
+We can help you compare guaranteed quotes from all providers in the annuity open market, to see if you can get a higher income from your pension savings.